Last Updated on January 11, 2022

 Most Freesat and Freeview models have the ability to record TV programs.
 It’s a part of their design.

-However, there are receivers that need an external hard drive before it can record anything.
+However, there are receivers that need an external hard drive before they can record anything.
 It might be better to purchase a product that can do the job by itself.
 Indeed, some boxes can capture 300 hours of recordings without the need to add extra hardware.

 Check The Dish Requirements